Composer / Conductor Jacob Avshalomov

 in modern scores, and you didn’t hear much of it.
 The few things we

-hear a whole evening of twelve or fourteen works by Josquin des Prez was
+a whole evening of twelve or fourteen works by Josquin des Prez was a wonderful

-a wonderful eye-opener for me in the sense that you got past the accidents
+eye-opener for me in the sense that you got past the accidents of any particular

-of a showing here, and I appreciate it personally very much, but I wouldn’t
+here, and I appreciate it personally very much, but I wouldn’t expect it

-expect it was my due to have that happen very often.
-I generally feel
+was my due to have that happen very often.
+I generally feel better

 performing unit, and I’d be quite content to go along with reasonable performances